DanKolev/aws_wordpress_manual_build/part_3_automate_build_using_launch_template.md

 Click `Add New`
 If you see any popups close them down
-For title `The Best Animal(s)!`
+For title `Awesome Planets!`
 Click the `+` under the title, select  `Gallery`
 Click `Upload`
-Select some animal pictures.... if you don't have any use google images to download some
+Select some planets pictures.... if you don't have any use google images to download some
 Upload them
 Click `Publish`
 Click `Publish`